 Analyses of the gridded data show that that the 100-year events are around 315 mm and 433 mm for 24-hour and 72-hour durations, respectively.
 The wet-season analysis 100-year event estimation was around 426 mm and is similar to the yearly analysis, indicating that the majority of the annual extremes are from wet-season events.

 The yearly and wet-season 100-year return levels appear to be realistic and consistent with previous literature and estimates from the longer period of record at Titusville; however, some results from the dry-season analysis do not appear to be realistic, as they indicate the rainfall frequency distribution has an abnormally bounded tail shape.
 The dry-season 100-year return-levels are likely greater than the 170 mm model consensus produced from the analysis of the gridded data.
 The better-behaved Titusville analysis suggests the dry-season 100-year return level is around 250 mm.
 Findings indicate large uncertainty associated with long-period estimates and high spatial variations in rainfall extremes across the Kennedy Space Center region.

 Scholarly Commons Citation

 Schnapp, Adam David, "Extreme Value Analysis of Rainfall Events Over the Kennedy Space" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 282.